fresh-energy/coding-challenge/README.md

 For example, to run on port 10001, transmitting data for 5 meters, run `java -jar readings-server.jar 10001 5`.

-Note: the ports betwean 9000..(9000 + number_of_meters will) be reserved for controll messages, make sure that does ports are free for usage.
+Note: the ports betwean 9000..(9000 + number_of_meters) will be used for receiving controll messages, make sure that does ports are free for usage.

 ### Readings messages